The Osteopath Team

 Our Osteopaths Specialists

-The clinic was founded over 20 years ago and for the last 10 years ago has been owned by Richard Skudder.
-Richard, along with the rest of the growing team of structural and cranial osteopaths is dedicated to providing the best in osteopathic care, putting patients first and working with you to help you heal.
+The clinic was founded over 50 years ago and has moved from strength to strength.
+Hove Osteopathic Clinic comprises of a growing team of structural and cranial osteopaths and dedicated to providing the best in osteopathic care, putting patients first, working with you, to help you heal.